mweirauch/micrometer-jvm-extras/README.md

 * `process.memory.rss`: Resident set size.
 The amount of process memory currently in RAM.
 * `process.memory.swap`: The amount of process memory paged out to swap.

-> Starting with `0.2.0` support for proportional set size metrics (`pss` and `swappss`) will
-> be dropped.
-The reasoning behind this is the overhead of processing the huge `/proc/self/smaps` file
-> which in turn imposes a CPU, memory and query duration overhead in bigger processes.
-> Instrumentation should be accurate and lightweight and the non-proportional set size metrics (`rss` and
-> `swap`) provide these properties as they are still the de-facto go-to information with regard to
-> memory utilization.

-* `process.memory.pss`: Proportional set size.
-The amount of process memory currently in RAM, accounting for shared pages among processes.
-This metric is the most accurate in terms of "real" memory usage.
-* `process.memory.swappss`: The amount of process memory paged out to swap accounting for shared memory among processes.
-Since Linux 4.3.
-Will return `-1` if your kernel is older.
-As with `pss`, the most accurate metric to watch.

 ### ProcessThreadMetrics

 `ProcessThreadMetrics` reads process-level thread information from `/proc/self/status`.